The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Abstract

 \section{Abstract}

-Sampling in score-based diffusion models can be performed by solving either a reverse-time stochastic differential equation (SDE) parameterized by an arbitrary time-dependent stochasticity parameter or a probability flow ODE, corresponding to the stochasticity parameter set to zero.
-In this work, we study the effect of this stochasticity on the generation process through bounds on the Kullback-Leibler (KL) divergence, complementing the analysis with numerical and analytical examples.
-Our main results apply to linear forward SDEs with additive noise and Lipschitz-continuous score functions, and quantify how errors from the prior distribution and score approximation propagate under different choices of the stochasticity parameter.
-The theoretical bounds are derived using log-Sobolev inequalities for the marginals of the forward process, which enable a more effective control of the KL divergence decay along sampling.
-For exact score functions, we find that stochasticity acts as an error-correcting mechanism, decreasing KL divergence along the sampling trajectory.
-For an approximate score function, there is a trade-off between error correction and score error amplification, so that stochasticity can either improve or worsen the performance, depending on the structure of the score error.
-Numerical experiments on simple datasets and a fully analytical example are included to illustrate and enlighten the theoretical results.
+Sampling in score-based diffusion models can be performed by solving either a reverse-time stochastic differential equation (SDE) parameterized by an arbitrary stochasticity function or a probability flow ODE, corresponding to setting this stochasticity function to zero.
+In this work, we investigate the effect of this stochasticity on the generation process through the evolution of Kullback-Leibler (KL) divergences, obtaining general KL divergence bounds and a novel analysis of the impact of the time-profile of the score error on model performance.
+For exact score functions, stochasticity has a contractive effect, decreasing KL divergence along the sampling trajectory.
+For approximate scores, however, a trade-off arises between correcting accumulated errors and amplifying current score errors, meaning stochasticity can either improve or degrade generation performance.
+Theoretical considerations indicate that the gain from stochasticity depends on the time-localization of the trained model error.
+We test this in experiments on both toy and benchmark data sets, also comparing the KL divergence evolution with the obtained bounds.
+We also present a fully analytical example, where all the relevant quantities can be computed, and the optimal stochasticity function can be characterized via an optimal control analysis.